rajesh-kumar/toolbox-container/README.md

 toolbox nslookup google.com
 ```
-TBD: add example for windows to override cd.
+TBD: add examples for windows to override cd and default home directory.

 ### Run and attach to the network namespace of the container to debug
 ```shell script